 To develop a PTP model, given RPC it is additionally required to have historic data for:

-To develop a PTD model, given a promise to pay and the preferred instalment amount model it is additionally required to have historic data for:
+To develop a PTD model, given a promise to pay and the preferred installment amount model it is additionally required to have historic data for:

 - Promise to pay level data over time with account link, including amount, terms and break or kept indicator

-It is vitally important, however, that you call centre agents have easy-access to the outcomes and recommendations made by these models.
+It is vitally important that your call centre agents have easy access to the outcomes and recommendations made by these models.